Ferrari Hybrid Supercar Spotted Up Close Wearing Heavy Camo

 Peeking through the mesh are the headlights that seem to be far more angular than what other recent Ferraris have received.
 Since we’re on the subject of lights, previous encounters with the new model have shown prototypes that appeared to have squared-off taillights, which could be a sign the hotly anticipated supercar will represent a departure from the marque’s recent styling approach.
 The dual exhausts at the back are similar to those of the 488 Pista and F8 Tributo, but are positioned considerably higher.

 The car is expected to be an all-new development rather than an evolution of a previous model.
-A recent report published by German media suggests the engineers will combine a 3.9-liter twin-turbo V8 packing two turbochargers with a trio of electric motors – two up front and the third one integrated into the gearbox.
+A recent report published by German media suggests the engineers will combine a 3.9-liter V8 packing two turbochargers with a trio of electric motors – two up front and the third one integrated into the gearbox.
 The hardware arrangement with a combined 986 horsepower will allegedly grant an all-wheel-drive layout and will enable an amazing sprint from 0 to 62 mph (100 kph) in only two seconds.

 If what we’re hearing is true, the Ferrari hiding underneath the heavy camo will be crowned the quickest-accelerating production car ever.
 That is until the Rimac C_Two and the second-generation Tesla Roadster will hit the market both with sub-2-second times.